kodecocodes/i9t/app-thinning/app-thinning.markdown

 ![bordered width=%40](./images/show_app_contents.png)

 Understanding the content that goes in to your completed application will be useful when working with App-Thinning.
-Below is a side-by-side comparison of the Old CA Maps Xcode project's directory (on the left) and a relase build of Old CA Map's application bundle's contents (on the right).
+Below is a side-by-side comparison of the Old CA Maps Xcode project's directory (on the left) and a release build of Old CA Map's application bundle's contents (on the right).
 Your output might vary slightly depending on your device type, build configuration and Xcode version.

 ![bordered width=%60](./images/Directory_IPA_Comparison.png)